Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ## STEP 3: Learn to Create Elements from Scratch!
 #### Start with this template, or copy the code to below to a file called myScatterPlot.html.
 Notice that there's no SVG in the `<body>`: just the script, which uses D3 to create the SVG from scratch!
-#### Your job will be to finish the rest of the script to add some circles and make a scatterplot.
+#### Your job (in the challenge below) will be to finish the rest of the script to add some circles and make a scatterplot.

 ```HTML
 <!doctype html>